 If you are printing a sports uniform & jerseys with name/letters and numbers, go with a manual draw or swing-away heat press machine.

-Because of printing names, letters, and numbers, require proper visibility and layout.
-To make the job successful without heating up face or burning your hands’ manual draw or swing-away heat press is ideal.
+Because printing names, letters, and numbers, require proper visibility and layout.
+To make the job successful without heating your face or burning your hands’ a manual draw or swing-away heat press is ideal.

 05. For Printing Everything: